rotki/docs/usage-guides/importing-data.md

 ## Import exchange data (CSV)

 For exchanges that don't support integration through API keys (or haven't integrated to rotki), you can still import your trades or transactions.
-First, export the CSV file from the exchange's user interface.
-Then, import this CSV file into rotki.

-Go to `Import Data`.

 ![Import CSV Data](/images/sc_data_import.png)

-You can only use a CSV file here.
-Additionally, the time format in the CSV might differ from what rotki expects.
-To address this, enable the `Use custom date format to parse your file` setting before clicking `Import`.
-Then, specify the time format used in the CSV file.
+## Steps to Import CSV Files:

+1. Export CSV from your exchange
+2. In rotki:
+   - Navigate to `Import Data`
+   - Select your CSV file

+### Date Format Settings:

+If time format doesn't match rotki's default:

+1. Enable `Use custom date format to parse your file`
+2. Specify your CSV's time format

+### Import Process:

+- Select data source
-For each data source click on "Import Data" on the left sidebar and then following the instructions.
+- Click "Import Data" in left sidebar
+- Follow provided instructions

 ### Cointracking.info